ElectronChat/ElectronChat/README.md

 Before anything, make sure you have all the dependencies installed.
 Currently the only thing you need installed is node.js; prefferably LTS version 16.17.X.

 # setup
+## First steps
+Before anything else make sure to clone this repository to your local machine.
+If you have git installed you can use "git clone https://github.com/ElectronChat/ElectronChat.git" to download this repo.
+Otherwise, you can download the project as a zip and extract it on your machine.
 ## The easy way
 If you have Python3 installed then you can run a provided script to install, build, and deploy the service.
 If you do not then you can install it here: https://www.python.org/downloads/